 5. EU-U.S. and Swiss-U.S. Privacy Shield

-In compliance with the Privacy Shield Principles, NUIX commits to resolve complaints about your privacy and our collection or use of your Personal Data.
-Data Subjects with inquiries or complaints regarding this Privacy Shield Policy should first contact NUIX at: firstname.lastname@example.org.
+In compliance with the Privacy Shield Principles, Nuix U.S. commits to resolve complaints about your privacy and our collection or use of your personal data.
+Data subjects with inquiries or complaints regarding this privacy notice should first contact Nuix at: firstname.lastname@example.org.

 Under certain conditions, more fully described on the Privacy Shield website here https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.

-Nuix commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.
+Nuix U.S. commits to cooperate with EU and UK data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU, the UK and Switzerland in the context of the employment relationship.

 The website is not for use by children under the age of 16 years and Nuix does not knowingly collect, store, share or use the personal data of children under 16 years.
 If you are under the age of 16 years, please do not provide any personal data, even if prompted by the website to do so.
 If you are under the age of 16 years and you have provided personal data, please ask your parent(s) or guardian(s) to notify Nuix and Nuix will delete all such personal data.